1990 - 1999!

 The tech concepts here are actually very realistic.

-a bad thing as long as someone remembers to program them with Asimov's
+That's not necessarily a bad thing as long as someone remembers to program them with Asimov's laws of robotics.

 2: AFTERSHOCKS - 1995